 - (a) A patient may only be admitted to the Hospital by order of a Medical Staff member who is granted admitting privileges. - (b) Except in an emergency, all inpatient medical records will include a provisional diagnosis on the record prior to admission.
-In the case of an emergency, the provisional diagnosis will be recorded as soon as possible. - (c) The admitting physician will provide the Hospital with any information concerning the patient that is necessary to protect the patient, other patients or Hospital personnel from infection, disease or other harm, and to protect the patient from self-harm. - (d) Laboratory examinations required on all admissions will be determined by the Medical Staff, provided for in a written policy, and consistent with state law and regulations. - (e) A physician from the Utilization Resource Management Committee will be available to decide the level of admission when necessary.
-Patients will be evaluated as to severity of illness and intensity of service based upon third-party criteria and Medicare criteria by the care coordination department. - (f) Any patient known or suspected to be suicidal in intent shall be admitted to a medically appropriate and available setting.
+In the case of an emergency, the provisional diagnosis will be recorded as soon as possible. - (c) The admitting physician will provide the Hospital with any information concerning the patient that is necessary to protect the patient, other patients or Hospital personnel from infection, disease or other harm, and to protect the patient from self-harm. - (d) Admissions to the Rehabilitation Unit will be in accordance with the rules and regulations of the respective program or unit. - (e) Laboratory examinations required on all admissions will be determined by the Medical Staff, provided for in a written policy, and consistent with state law and regulations. - (f) A physician from the Utilization Resource Management Committee will be available to decide the level of admission when necessary.
+Patients will be evaluated as to severity of illness and intensity of service based upon third-party criteria and Medicare criteria by the care coordination department. - (g) Any patient known or suspected to be suicidal in intent shall be admitted to a medically appropriate and available setting.
 If no accommodations are available or appropriate for this patient, the patient shall be referred to another institution where suitable facilities are available, if possible.
 If transfer is not possible, the patient may be admitted to a general area of the Hospital under appropriate suicide precautions.
+Such patients must have a consultation by a psychiatrist on the Medical Staff.